gupta-abhay/www/content/posts/2020-10-04-vit/index.md

  - Can they perform the function of a good *backbone* for downstream tasks such as object detection and segmentation?
 These tasks require more than just a "good enough" representation of data.
 Can existing ideas like Mask R-CNN[28] be plug-and-play with ViTs?
  - With already high compute budgets, which get compounded when using larger building blocks for downstream tasks - can these models be used practically?
  - DETR[10] shows that using transformers created a problem for handling smaller objects in images and Deformable-DETR[29] takes a stab at fixing this.
 Can similar ideologies be used with the Hybrid-ViT structure?
- - What modifications do existing backbones such as ResNet-FPN[30], SKResNet[31], etc. need to work hand in hand with this model so that the stronger inductive bias (compared to ResNet) of these backbones do not *overwrite* the data priors?
+ - What modifications do existing backbones such as ResNet-FPN[30], SKResNet[31], etc. need to work hand in hand with this model so that the more representative features (compared to ResNet) of these backbones do not *overwrite* the data priors?
  - Will sparse and fast attention methods in the NLP space be useful here, or will they breakdown the possibility of learning an equivalent of "receptive field"?